|6th Five Year Plan||

 22.40 Task oriented research programmes in the following fields would be initiated towards the above objectives:

-22.41 Besides the Indian Council of Medical Research which would play a pivotal and coordinating role in medical research, otner institutions such as the All India Institute of Medical Sciences, New Delhi; Post-Graduate Institute, Chandigarh; National Institute of Communicable Diseases, Delhi; A.I.I.H. & P.H.
+22.41 Besides the Indian Council of Medical Research which would play a pivotal and coordinating role in medical research, otner institutions such as the All India Institute of Medical Sciences, New Delhi; Post-Graduate Institute, Chandigarh; National Institute of Communicable Diseases, Delhi; A.I.I.H. and P.H.
 Calcutta; JIPMER, Pondicherry under the control of the Health Ministry would also continue to be engaged in relevant research work.
 Adequate funds for research have been earmarked for the activities of the Indian Council of Medical Research and other institutions under the control of the Health Ministry.

 22.42 Cancer research and treatment facilities will continue to be developed through a net-work of early detection centres, cobalt units and development of selected regional research and training centres.